 One may well ask where exactly the game is.
 Sex with Stalin features 25 different endings, of which I've seen around 10, and after you've unlocked two has the mercy to allow players to fast-forward through dialogue.
 You choose responses or questions, the conversation goes one way or another, and while Stalin's pontificating you can switch between half-a-dozen fixed camera angles.
 It's no interactive masterpiece, then, but somehow kept me engaged for a couple of hours.

 This is not a game that fits into any particular box.
 Elements of it, like some of the developer's previous work, veer towards crude shock value, but then these same elements are trying to smuggle-in half a dissertation's worth of thoughts on Russian history.
 You'll be taken aback by some insight on Beria's limits, and why he would never have succeeded Stalin, then there'll be some pixellated bending-over sequence where an unidentified mucous splats on-screen.
 This veers dizzyingly between high-falutin' political philosophy and toilet humour: even when the jokes don't quite land, it's never boring.

 Sex with Stalin costs £2.50 and you should know by now whether it might appeal.
 What can be said about this, ironically enough, is that it's clearly a labour of love.
 You will be surprised at how much effort has gone into incidental jokes and the creation of atmosphere, and the writing strikes a clever balance between the time traveller's modern mores and the viewpoint of one of the 20th century's most infamous dictators.
 I don't know if I'd recommend Sex with Stalin.
+I don't think it belongs on a best sex games list.
 But I do keep on thinking about it.